 Masks are encouraged.
-We'll be in a basement classroom, and although UVic has been working on upgrading ventilation, I have not been given any info on the possibility of virus transmission, especially with the appearance of Omicron and other variants.
+Although UVic has been working on upgrading ventilation, I have not been given any info on the possibility of virus transmission, especially with the appearance of Omicron and other variants.

-Lectures will be held face-to-face, but we likely will not be going for the full 80 minutes scheduled.
-(Leaving a bit early will allow us to depart the building in between other classes.)
-We will also be having a few guest speakers, and depending on comfort level and location in the world, they might opt to have a Zoom talk rather than on campus.
+Lectures will be held face-to-face, but we will also be having a few guest speakers, and depending on comfort level and location in the world, they might opt to have a Zoom talk rather than on campus.
 This will be announced well in advance so students don't waste a long bus ride in.

 UVic's Audio Visual services have promised that it will be possible to record lectures in the classroom and make them available for viewing on Brightspace outside of class hours.
 I haven't used this yet in our assigned room so I don't know how things will go - I may end up having to do a Zoom recording of a shorter recap of the material.
-Last year I posted when I'd be making the online recordings, in case people wanted to tune in and ask questions, but this term I have another class to teach and it will just become too complicated - so if I do a recap I'll upload it a day or two after the scheduled lecture.
+In previous semesters I posted when I'd be making the online recordings, in case people wanted to tune in and ask questions, but this term I have another class to teach and it will just become too complicated - so if I do a recap I'll upload it a day or two after the scheduled lecture.

 I likely will not be spending a lot of time in the department.
 This is why I have given out my cell number, and am also going to go to various waterfront sites around the city for outdoor meet-ups on Saturday afternoons.
-I will be polling the class to find where it may be convenient for students to walk or bike to.